Ten Traits of Successful Hospitality Washrooms

 3. Mirrors

 It’s well known that mirrors make a space look and feel bigger.
-It increases natural light and is a secret weapon in washrooms where space is limited.
+It increases natural light and is a secret weapon in washrooms with limited space.
 If space allows, try to incorporate a full height.
-Guests are then able to check how they look before leaving the washroom and in this industry, it’s all about the customers feeling good.
+Guests can then check how they look before leaving the washroom, and in this industry, it’s all about customers feeling good.

 4. Seating

-Some of the most successful washrooms are those that have a generous amount of space.
+Some of the most successful washrooms are those with generous space.
 And you’re going to need it if you want to enjoy the benefits of this washroom addition.
 Seating is a great way to make a lasting impression on customers and also encourages guests to spend a little more time in the washroom.
 A chaise longue or sofa delivers a real homely feel and works particularly well in female washrooms.

 5. Good Soap

 We like to leave the washroom feeling clean and refreshed.
-Good quality hand soap is a great way to improve the user experience and lets the customer go back into the dining room with a faint whiff of great soap, as opposed to some of the other smells that can linger in a washroom.
-It’s also a great option in low to mid-range establishments where diners might eat certain dishes with their hands, such as gourmet burger restaurants.
+Good-quality hand soap is a great way to improve the user experience and lets the customer leave the dining room with a faint whiff of great soap, rather than the other smells that can linger in a washroom.
+It’s also a great option in low to mid-range establishments where diners might eat certain dishes with their hands, such as in gourmet burger restaurants.

 6. Go Bespoke

 If you have the option to incorporate bespoke items in your washroom, then this can be a great focal point and really set your washroom apart.
-This could be from light fittings made from salvaged objects, or in extreme cases can end up being like an art installation.
+This could come from light fittings made from salvaged objects, or, in extreme cases, end up like an art installation.
 Check out the loos in Pierre Gagniere’s London restaurant, where going bespoke has been taken to another level.
-However, it has people talking, tweeting and instagramming about it almost daily.
+However, it has people talking, tweeting and Instagramming about it almost daily.

 7. A Homely Touch

-It doesn’t have to be something fancy that sets your restaurants washroom apart from the rest.
+It doesn’t have to be something fancy that sets your restaurant's washroom apart from the rest.
 In David Chang’s New York Restaurant Momofuku, the washroom has shelves above the toilet that house a significant collection of cookbooks.
-This homely touch doesn’t need to be quite so literal though and simple little things like hanging pictures can transform a washroom from feeling cold and clinical, to a quirky and interesting space.
+This homely touch doesn’t need to be quite so literal, though, and simple little things like hanging pictures can transform a washroom from cold and clinical to a quirky, interesting space.

 Standard washbasins can be a bit too safe in some cases.
 Wash troughs are increasingly popular in this industry.
-They look great and mean you don’t need a vanity unit to carry them.
-Whether you go for a wash tough or stick to ordinary wash basins, make sure the flow of water isn’t too strong – no one wants high powered water spraying up their front - and if using mixer taps, that the temperature is suitably warm.
+They look great and don’t require a vanity unit to carry.
+Whether you go for a wash trough or stick to ordinary wash basins, make sure the flow of water isn’t too strong – no one wants high-powered water spraying up their front- and, if using mixer taps, that the temperature is suitably warm.

 9. Smelling Good

 Washrooms are home to a wide range of smells, many of them unpleasant.
-This highlights the importance for air circulation and extraction.
+This highlights the importance of air circulation and extraction.
 This needs careful consideration and is fundamental in restaurant and hospitality washrooms.
-As well as air circulation and extraction, also look into aromatic diffusers that allow you to freshen the air of your wash space effectively.
+In addition to air circulation and extraction, consider aromatic diffusers to effectively freshen the air in your wash space.

 10. Cleaning programme

 This is perhaps THE most important point of this list.
-No matter how slick, smart and swanky your washrooms may be, it means nothing if you don’t have them cleaned regularly and properly.
+No matter how slick, smart, and swanky your washrooms may be, they mean nothing if you don’t have them cleaned regularly and properly.
 You need a tightly run cleaning programme and regular checks to ensure the washroom is tidy, clean and smelling great.
-Make sure the hand towels are staked neatly and there are plenty there.
+Make sure the hand towels are neatly stacked and that there are plenty.
 Clean any spillages and replace empty toilet roll dispensers.

-This list is by no means definitive, but highlights some of the key areas to consider when planning out restaurant washrooms as well as those in the wider hospitality sector, such as bars, pubs and hotels.
+This list is by no means definitive, but highlights key areas to consider when planning restaurant washrooms, as well as those in the wider hospitality sector, such as bars, pubs and hotels.
 As we’ve mentioned in previous posts, the key is in the planning.
-Last minute additions don’t always work out and if you are planned, you’re prepared.
+Last-minute additions don’t always work out, and if you plan, you’re prepared.